 Did you know that males, children between 1 – 4 years of age, and minorities are most at risk for drowning deaths?
 According to the Centers for Disease Control and Prevention, ten people die every day from unintentional drownings.
 Males make up 80% of those who die from drowning.
 Children account for one of five unintentional drownings per day.
 For every child who drowns another five children receive medical care for submersion injuries that are nonfatal.
 Unfortunately, even nonfatal drowning injuries can be devastating and lifelong by causing severe brain damage.
-See https://www.cdc.gov/homeandrecreationalsafety/water-safety/waterinjuries-factsheet.html
+See the Water Injuries Fact Sheet from the CDC.

 WHERE DO DROWNING & NEAR-DROWNING ACCIDENTS OCCUR?